 We all have limiting beliefs.
 I’m not good enough.
 I’m ugly.
-I’m worthless.
+Or even, I’m worthless.
 I can’t do it.
 I’ll never be successful.
 Unfortunately, these thoughts often originate in our childhood.
 Typically, this is not something that is done by our parents/caregivers on purpose.
 It is quite easily done, though.
 Did anyone grow up with parents who constantly argued about money, or said things like, “We don’t have enough for that.”
 How about parents who talked about how much they hated how they looked and scrutinized every stretch mark?
 We don’t do these things to mess up our kids.
 We just do them without thinking.
 But we need to think about making a habit out of speaking more positively, because little ears are listening.

-The power of the subconscious mind
+The power of limiting beliefs

 Your adult brain is more powerful than you think.
 And the developing brain of a child?
 It is so jam-packed with potential.
 It is learning things every second of the day.
 Here is more insight into the subconscious mind and how it is affected by limiting beliefs.